-UPDATE 1-Euro zone bond yields jump as Draghi opens door to policy tweak
+UPDATE 3-German bond yield hits 1-year high, euro soars as Draghi opens door to policy tweak

 "But I don't think the message is significantly different to what we have heard before.
 There seems to be a bit of market overreaction."

-Draghi was the first of a slew of central bankers slated to speak on Tuesday.
+Draghi was the first of a number of central bankers slated to speak on Tuesday.

-In Britain, the Bank of England Governor Mark Carney spoke at a news conference following the release of the financial stability report.
+In Britain, Bank of England Governor Mark Carney spoke at a news conference after the BoE tightened its control on bank credit

-Janet Yellen, the head of the U.S. Federal Reserve, speaks in London later in the day.
-Other Fed officials are also on the calendar.

-Elsewhere, Germany sold 3.172 billion euros worth of two-year government paper.
-(Additional reporting by John Geddie, editing by Pritha Sarkar)
+Janet Yellen, who chairs the U.S. Federal Reserve, speaks in London later in the day.
+(Additional reporting by John Geddie, editing by Jeremy Gaunt)